mo42/ALRIP/README.md

 # License

-We distribute ALRIP under the MIT License.
+We distribute libabel under the MIT License.